+44 (0)2080591059 [email protected]

 • Where there are high levels of poverty among workers.

-• Where there is widespread discrimination against certain types of workers (e.g. women and ethnic groups);
+• Where there is widespread discrimination against certain groups of workers.

-• Where there is the widespread use of migrant workers.
+• Where there is widespread use of migrant labour.

 The risk of modern slavery affects almost every industry globally.
-As well as the potential for legal sanction, companies that fail to take effective action may also suffer severe reputational damage and loss of market share.
-CFBL takes this risk very seriously.
+In addition to potential legal sanctions, organisations that fail to take effective action may suffer significant reputational damage.
+CFBL takes this risk seriously and is committed to preventing slavery and human trafficking in all aspects of its business activities.

-– CFBL has undertaken the following measures to manage the associated risks of modern slavery in its supply chain:
+CFBL has undertaken measures to identify, assess, and manage the associated risks of modern slavery within its supply chain and business operations.

 Action Planning

-CFBL is not aware of any breach of the Modern Slavery Act 2015 in the context of its business operations or amongst its current supply chain during the current financial year.
+CFBL is not aware of any breach of the Modern Slavery Act 2015 within its business operations or current supply chain during the current financial year.

 CFBL Consulting’s Policy

-CFBL Consulting is committed to upholding the highest ethical and professional standards, and to maintaining public confidence in management accounting.
-As part of that commitment, we will use our best endeavours to identify and mitigate the risks of modern slavery and human trafficking by:
+CFBL Consulting is committed to upholding the highest ethical and professional standards and maintaining public confidence in its business activities.
+As part of that commitment, we seek to identify and mitigate the risks of modern slavery and human trafficking by:

-• Never supporting or dealing with any business knowingly involved in slavery or human trafficking.
+• Never knowingly supporting or conducting business with organisations involved in slavery or human trafficking.

-• Ensuring our suppliers and business partners understand our expectations of what acceptable business behaviour is, including this policy;
+• Ensuring suppliers and business partners understand our expectations regarding ethical and lawful business behaviour.

-• Where necessary asking our suppliers and business partners to adopt suitable anti-slavery and human trafficking policies and procedures; and
+• Requesting suppliers and business partners, where appropriate, to implement suitable anti-slavery and human trafficking policies and procedures.

-• Encouraging the reporting of concerns and provide appropriate protection for whistleblowers.
+• Encouraging the reporting of concerns and providing appropriate protection for whistleblowers.

-CFBL Consulting’s leadership team will ensure that staff are aware of this policy statement and that any further steps are implemented to prevent slavery and human trafficking within CFBL and its supply chains.
+CFBL’s leadership team will ensure staff are aware of this policy and that appropriate measures are implemented to prevent slavery and human trafficking within CFBL and its supply chains.

 This policy will be reviewed annually.